iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

 2./> Following that, I initiated "Troubleshoot" > "Advanced Settings" > "Startup Repair."
 - Despite its attempt to diagnose and repair, the issue persisted.
-- I then captured a photo of the log file location: "C:\Windows\System32\Logfiles\Srt\SrtTrail.txt" to investigate the cause of the BSOD. [check screenshot]
+- I then captured a photo of the log file location: "C:\Windows\System32\Logfiles\Srt\SrtTrail.txt" to investigate the cause of the BSOD. [check photo]

 ![IMG_5292](https://github.com/iJCLEE/BSOD-Error-0xc000021a-fix-guide-/assets/61095429/d896dca6-1d55-4824-aad3-27b3e6f4675c)